|

 Costa Del Sol.
 Situated about 70 kilometres east of Malaga

-town is sandwiched between the spectacular Almijara Mountains and the Mediterannean Sea and
+town is surrounded by the spectacular Almijara Mountains and

 has kept its genuine Spanish character with attractive white